eckozero/CLIc/README.md

 is in the way.
 Easy, right?

+__31/10/13:__

+Check works surprisingly exactly like it does in my update above.
+I have check for rooks and queens on non-diagonals picked up by the function now.
+I will have to do some kind of acrobatics to make it actually spit out a usable result, but that's not what I'm building right now.

 Known bugs/issues as at 30/10/13:

 >~~If you try and move black pawn a7 to anywhere legal, the program crashes~~